 It is very hard to find Cohen’s testimony credible.
 Trump entered the US Presidential race in June 2015, and by January 2016, he was leading in the polls for the Republican nomination.
 Cohen, accompanied by Sater and foreign partners, was conducting negotiations regarding the construction of the Trump Tower in the Russian capital from September 2015 through the end of January 2016, during the same time as Trump was actively campaigning for President.
 In one of his e-mails to Cohen, Sater mentioned that he could get Putin to assist with the project and that it would help Trump’s Presidential Campaign.
 “Our boy can become president of the USA and we can engineer it,” Sater wrote in a November 2015 email.
 “I will get all of Putin’s team to buy in on this, I will manage this process”.

 What exactly Sater did to «get all of Putin’s team to buy in on this» is yet unknown.
-What is known is a statement made by Vladimir Khaikin (born in 1958, graduated in 1980 from the V. V. Kuibyshev Moscow Construction Engineering Institute, the same institute Michael Babel graduated from, with a major in Urban Development, holding since 2008 the position of the First Deputy Head of Urban Development Department in the government of Moscow).
-At the peak of the US Presidential Campaign, Khaikin stated: “We have invested in Trump so much money that he cannot lose.”
+What is known is a statement made by an official of Urban Development Department in the government of Moscow who said at the peak of the US Presidential Campaign: “We have invested in Trump so much money that he cannot lose.”

 “Michael Cohen was the only member of the Trump Organization with whom I communicated on this project,” Sater continued, emphasizing the extent of trust between him and Cohen.
 So there was no surprise that later on, another Sater’s initiative related to getting the so-called “Artemenko’s Plan for Peace” in front of Trump was once again initiated through Cohen, who suggested it be handed over to Gen. Michael Flynn, President’s National Security Advisor at the time.